Klinefelter syndrome

 Exams and Tests

-Klinefelter syndrome may first be diagnosed when a man comes to the health care provider because of infertility.
+Klinefelter syndrome may first be diagnosed when a man comes to their health care provider because of infertility.
+Or it may be diagnosed if a male child does not develop normally during puberty.
 The following tests may be performed:

 -